dbrvo/cse15l-lab-reports/lab-report-3.md

        ./government/Alcohol_Problems
        ./government/Post_Rate_Comm
      ```
-   * The `-size` option can be added to find the files that uses less than, more than or exactly n units of space.
-It is useful when you want to find and potentially use a file that uses up less or more space than others.
+   * The `-size` followed by a plus and number n looks for flies that take up less than n units of space.
+It is useful when you want to find and potentially use a file that uses up less space than others.

-5. `find -mindepth «levels»`
+4. `find -mindepth «levels»`
    * ```
      % find . -mindepth 3
        ./government/About_LSC/LegalServCorp_v_VelazquezSyllabus.txt